lukewestby/elm-http-builder/README.md

 import Json.Decode as Json

-type alias ListStringResponse =
-  HttpExtra.Response (List String)

 itemsDecoder : Json.Decoder (List String)
 itemsDecoder =
   Json.list Json.string

-type alias StringError =
-  HttpExtra.Error String

-errorMessageDecoder : Json.Decoder String
-errorMessageDecoder =
-  Json.string

-addItem : String -> Task StringError ListStringResponse addItem item =
+addItem : String -> Task (HttpExtra.Error String) (HttpExtra.Response (List String))
+addItem item =
   HttpExtra.post "http://example.com/api/items"
     |> withBody (Http.string "{ \"item\": \"" ++ item ++ "\" }")
     |> withHeader ("Content-Type", "application/json")
     |> withTimeout (10 * Time.second)
     |> withCredentials
-    |> send itemsDecoder errorMessageDecoder
+    |> send (jsonReader itemsDecoder) stringReader
 ```

 ## Contributing

  I'm happy to receive any feedback and ideas for about additional features.
+Any
-Any input and pull requests are very welcome and encouraged.
-If you'd like to help or have ideas, get in touch with me at @luke_dot_js on Twitter or @luke in the elmlang Slack!
+input and pull requests are very welcome and encouraged.
+If you'd like to help
+or have ideas, get in touch with me at @luke_dot_js on Twitter or @luke in the
+elmlang Slack!